ansible-collections/amazon.aws/README.md

 ## Installation

-Before using this collection, you need to install it with the Ansible Galaxy command-line tool:
+The amazon.aws collection can be installed with Ansible Galaxy command-line tool:

 ```
     ansible-galaxy collection install amazon.aws